-(11) Entrances, either proposed driveways or streets, onto existing state aid or state highways must be approved by the Maine Department of Transportation.
-Copies of such approval shall be submitted to the Board Planning Board at the time of final review.

-(12) Utility plans must be approved by the responsible utilities.
-Copies of written approval shall be submitted to the BoardPlanning Board at the time of final review.

-(13) If the Planning Board Board determines that future developmentsubdivision will occur on land adjacent to or near the proposed Subdivision, whether it is owned by the applicant or not, then the BoardPlanning Board shall retain the right to require the developer to meet the requirements for collector street design and construction as specified herein at no cost to the Town.
+- (10) Entrances, either proposed driveways or streets, onto existing state aid or state highways must be approved by the Maine Department of Transportation.
+Copies of such approval shall be submitted to the Board at the time of final review. - (11) Utility plans must be approved by the responsible utilities.
+Copies of written approval shall be submitted to the Board at the time of final review. - (12) If the Planning Board determines that future development will occur on land adjacent to or near the proposed subdivision, whether it is owned by the applicant or not, then the Board shall retain the right to require the developer to meet the requirements for collector street design and construction as specified herein at no cost to the Town.